 Instructions

-- Place batter into prepared loaf pan and add topping evenly over the top and bake until loaf is golden brown and toothpick inserted in center comes out clean - about 50-55 minutes.
+- Place batter into prepared loaf pan, add streusel layer evenly over the top with a spoon, and bake until loaf is golden brown and a toothpick inserted in center comes out clean - about 50-55 minutes.

-- Cool in pan for 5 minutes, then transfer to a wire rack to cool the rest of the way.
+- Cool in pan for 5 - 10 minutes, then transfer the loaf to a wire rack to cool the rest of the way.

 - Serve warm or at room temperature.